vaishnavi-bhartiya/Portfolio-Repository/README.md

 ---

 ## 📂 Files in this Branch
-- `EmployeeAnalysis.pbix` → Power BI project file with all solutions
+- `Employee Data Analysis.pbix` → Power BI project file with all solutions
 - `README.md` → Documentation of tasks and approach

 ---